wendyauca/E-Portfolio/portfolio1-process-analysis.md

 Media: Youtube, Process Analysis Explained.

 ### Reflection
-I selected this artefact because it helped me move from a basic view of processes to a more structured understanding.
-I learned that process analysis is not only about describing steps but also about identifying inefficiencies such as bottlenecks and redundant tasks.
-This is important in organisations because poorly analysed processes can lead to delays, increased costs, and reduced service quality.
+Before watching this video, I assumed that processes were simply a sequence of general steps.
+However, I learned that each activity must be clearly structured and logically connected to ensure consistency and allow identification of inefficiencies such as bottlenecks and redundant tasks.
+This is important in organisations because poorly defined processes can lead to errors, delays, and inefficiencies.
+My understanding of processes has changed, as I now see it as a structured method instead of a basic description.
 ## Artefact 2 – Lecture PDF
 **Process Analysis Life Cycle**
 ### Description